 Art Center College of Design

-The Art Center community—students, faculty, staff, trustees and alumni—came together throughout 2010 to envision the future of our institution.
-The results of this shared vision is a five-year strategic plan that will position us to shape and define culture, encourage relevance and social responsibility in art and design, prepare graduates for leadership in an increasingly pluralistic society, and advance learning, research and making at Art Center to the highest level.
+The Art Center community—students, faculty, staff, trustees, and alumni—came together throughout 2010 to envision the future of our institution.
+The result of this shared vision is a five-year strategic plan that will position us to shape and define culture, encourage relevance and social responsibility in art and design, prepare graduates for leadership in an increasingly pluralistic society, and advance learning, research and make at Art Center to the highest level.

 The plan, Create Change, sets the stage for the next era of growth for the College.
 Learn more about the plan and its milestones at Create Change.

 Art Center's History